 ...plus lots more contributions on GitHub!

-I am Academic Mentor and also a research mentor for the UW's Pre-MAP program for freshmen undergraduates with interests in astronomy who are traditionally underrepresented in astronomy.
+I am the instructor for the UW's Pre-MAP program for freshmen undergraduates with interests in astronomy who are traditionally underrepresented in astronomy.
 We set them up with (1) computer programming skills, (2) research skills, (3) a research project in their first quarter of their first year with attentive mentorship and peer support.

 For fun (and for science!)
 I maintain a small army of Twitter Bots that do science outreach at all times while I do other things.
 The army consists of: